storecore-zz/core/CONTRIBUTING.md

 `parent_id`, a language has no parent and is therefore a core language located at the root of the language family tree.

-Currently, the core supports four European master languages:
+Currently, the core supports four European master languages.
+These are defined in the `SUPPORTED_LANGUAGES` constant of the `Locale` class:

 - `de-DE` for German
 - `en-GB` for English